azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 your first thought after hearing about the Equifax breach was "oh my god, how incompetent do you have to be to get owned like that?"
 Don't worry, I had the same reaction.
-After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one giant, avoidable, mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it.
-Everything else about this breach was an inevitable consequence of that mistake, combined with their internal architecture.
+After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one uncommon mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it; everything else about the situation was exceptionally common.
 My best bet is 497 of the Fortune 500 couldn't survive that mistake either.
 "Just upgrade" is both valuable advice, and not particularly interesting to explore.
 What if we wanted to design a system that could withstand this mistake?

 Or better yet, what if we wanted to survive *unknown mistakes*?
 Equifax screwed up huge because there was a known RCE and they didn't patch, however for many years before that there was an unknown RCE.
-If the person who discovered it had been motivated differently, companies could have been exploited without warning.
+But they, and many other companies, also screw up by not having an architecture which is resllient to such mistakes.
+If the person who discovered the Apache Struts vulnerability had been motivated differently companies could have been exploited without warning.
 What would we have to do to survive that situation?

 I have no particular insider information on what Equifax's environment looks like (or any of the Fortune 500's for that matter), but let's imagine they look